MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/manage-security-roles.md

    ![csm-role](media/csm-role.PNG)

-   To know more about how to create users and assign role to them, see [Create users in Dynamics 365 (online) and assign security roles](../admin/create-users-assign-online-security-roles.md).
+   To know more about how to create users and assign role to them, see [Create users in Dynamics 365 for Customer Engagement (online) and assign security roles](../admin/create-users-assign-online-security-roles.md).

 - **Customer Service Representative (CSR)**.
 The Customer Service Representative can create and schedule service activities.